Infineon/mtb-t2g-example-mdma-memorycopy/README.md

  - *Figure 3.
 Print out the result*<BR><img src="./images/uart.gif" width="640"/><BR>

 5. You also can debug the example to step through the code.
 In the IDE, use the **[Project Name] Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
-For details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox™ software user guide](https://www.cypress.com/MTBEclipseIDEUserGuide)
+For details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox™ software user guide](https://www.infineon.com/dgdl/?fileId=8ac78c8c8386267f0183a8d7043b58ee)

-**Note:** **(Only while debugging)** On the CM7 CPU, some code in `main()` may execute before the debugger halts at the beginning of `main()`.
-This means that some code executes twice ? once before the debugger stops execution, and again after the debugger resets the program counter to the beginning of `main()`.
-See [KBA231071](https://community.cypress.com/docs/DOC-21143) to learn about this and for the workaround.
+**Note:** **(Only while debugging)** On the CM7 CPU, some code in *main()* may execute before the debugger halts at the beginning of *main()*.
+This means that some code executes twice: once before the debugger stops execution, and again after the debugger resets the program counter to the beginning of *main()*.
+See [KBA231071](https://community.infineon.com/t5/Knowledge-Base-Articles/PSoC-6-MCU-Code-in-main-executes-before-the-debugger-halts-at-the-first-line-of/ta-p/253856) to learn about this and for the workaround.